warlocksmurf/warlocksmurf.github.io/_posts/2024-04-27-hacktheonsejongctf2024.md

 ![cr2](/assets/posts/hacktheonsejongctf2024/cr2.png)

-Analzing the main address, the seller's account can seen receiving several transactions from different addresses and has not sent out any.
+Analyzing the main address, the seller's account can seen receiving several transactions from different addresses and has not sent out any.
 Thus, proving that this was indeed the seller's main address.

 ![cr3](/assets/posts/hacktheonsejongctf2024/cr3.png)

 ## Tracker 3 [Forensics]
-Question: An incident occurred in which drugs were traded using cryptocurrency.
+**Question:** An incident occurred in which drugs were traded using cryptocurrency.
 Analyze the confiscated PC of the drug buyer to obtain the following information.
 What is the hash value of the transaction where the buyer traded drugs?

-Flag: `0x2485878be80df93501b8a7caa7e70b616f4c5908f1599f6f0b869ed2fbc354a4`
+**Flag:** `0x2485878be80df93501b8a7caa7e70b616f4c5908f1599f6f0b869ed2fbc354a4`

 Similar to Tracker 2, just take the transaction hash between the user and seller.